dreamgrove/dreamgrove/content/balance/SFO-Raid-Guide/Lords of Dread.md

 ## Notes For the Boss:
-- NOT PTR TESTABLE more info on the boss when live servers hit and I have killed the boss on hc.
+- Covenant: Venthyr is a bit better than NF, but both are playable nonetheless.
+- Barkskin if any mechanic touches you and on the raidwides.
+- Starfall on cd :)

 ## Mythic only notes:
 -